top of page

 • Do you offer Breeding Rights?

 We occasionally offer breeding rights to approved programs only.
 This is never assumed as all puppies are sold on a pet-only contract and this must be discussed prior to adopting your puppy.
-There is a special application for breeders that you can complete, here.
+There is a special application for breeders and we need to have a conversation about this.
+You can learn more, here.

 • What vaccines and de-wormings do puppies receive before going home?
 What else will my puppy come home with?
+What kind of food are they on?
 Are the puppies potty-trained?

-Our 8-week old puppies are partially potty-trained (with a litter box or pee pads) but our families will need to continue the training process.
-Our puppies are dewormed at 2, 4, 6 & 8 weeks with pyrantel pamoate and are vaccinated at 6 weeks for distemper-adenovirus, parvovirus, and type 2 parainfluenza.
-Our pups go to their forever homes between 8 - 9 weeks of age and they are due for their following vaccines at 10 weeks of age.
+Our 8-week old puppies are partially potty-trained (with a litter box) but our families will need to continue the training process.
+Our puppies are dewormed at 2, 4, 6 & 8 weeks with pyrantel pamoate and are vaccinated at 7 weeks for distemper-adenovirus, parvovirus, and type 2 parainfluenza (this is 1 of 4 vaccines typically spaced 3 weeks apart).
+Our pups usually transition to their forever homes between 8 - 9 weeks of age and they are due for their next vaccines at 10 weeks of age.
+If the puppy going home is older than this, they would be on the age-appropriate vaccination schedule.

-Their puppy go-home bag includes a few of their favorite toys, a month's worth of free Trupanion insurance, a blanket with mom and litter mates scent, and over a week's worth of puppy food.
+Their puppy go-home bag includes a few of their favorite toys, a month's worth of free Trupanion insurance, a blanket with mom and littermates' scent, and a quart sized bag of pawtree puppy food, linked here.
 To learn about crate & potty training and how to prepare for your pup's arrival, click here to read our blog about Taking Your Puppy Home.

 • How long have you been breeding?

-Yes, I would love to speak with you about your unique needs and have you meet our sweet pups.
+Yes, I would love to speak with you about your unique needs and have you meet our sweet pups in person (if they are over 6 weeks of age) in-person or over video.
 The best way to begin this process is for you to fill out a puppy application (no commitment or deposit required) by clicking here, and will reach back out and give you a call within 2 business days.
+If you need anything, please don't hesitate to reach out.

 Comments